MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/faqs-sales-insights.md

 When you set up Sales Premium features using your Dynamics 365 Sales Enterprise license, the features are available with the following capacity limits:

-- Sales accelerator provides access to the workspace and up to 1,500 records connected to any defined sequence per environment per month.
+- Access to the workspace and up to 1,500 records connected to any defined sequence per environment per month.
 Manual activities not connected to a sequence will also be displayed without a capacity limit.
-- Users who access and utilize conversation intelligence will be able to do so with 3 hours per user per month.
+- Three hours of conversation intelligence per user, per month.
-- View up to 1,500 leads or opportunity records scored per environment per month with predictive scoring.
+- Predictive scoring for 1,500 lead or opportunity records scored per environment, per month.

-### How to get full capacity of digital sales?
+### How can I get the full capacity of digital selling capabilities?

 If you need more capacity, upgrade to Dynamics 365 Sales Premium.
-More information: [Dynamics 365 Sales pricing](https://dynamics.microsoft.com/sales/pricing/)
+[Learn more about Dynamics 365 Sales pricing](https://dynamics.microsoft.com/sales/pricing/).

 ## Assistant

-### Why am I getting insufficient permissions alert while using an Insight card?
+### Why am I getting an "insufficient permissions" alert while using an insight card?

 If you see an alert about having insufficient permissions to use an Insight card, take these steps:
 1. Go to **Settings** > **Security** > **Security Roles**.